mleimer/address-book/README.md

 This allows you to debug state changes in real time for an app being served locally.

 ## Dependencies

-- React (Core Framework)
+### Core
-- React-Redux (for state management going beyond React Hooks)
+- React - Core Framework
-- Redux-Thunk (for asynchronous actions relying on state)
+- React-Redux - for state management going beyond React Hooks
-- React-Scripts (having the following dependencies among others)
+- Redux-Thunk - for asynchronous actions relying on state
-  - Babel
+- React-Scripts - using Webpack, Babel, Jest, ESLint and alike under the hood - see [https://www.npmjs.com/package/react-scripts](https://www.npmjs.com/package/react-scripts)
-  - Webpack
+- Cross-Fetch - for making HTTP-Requests to the REST-API
-  - Jest
+- Material-UI - UI Framework
-  - ESLint
+- React-Toast-Notifications - Library introducing useToasts hook to show notifications as toasts in UI

-- Material-UI (UI Framework)
+### Utilities
-- React-Toast-Notifications (Library introducing useToasts hook to show notifications as toasts in UI)
+- Serve - to statically serve your build folder

-- Cross-Fetch (for making HTTP-Requests to the REST-API)
+### Testing
-- ESLint (for static code analysis and common code style among development team)
+- ESLint - for static code analysis and common code style among development team
-- Jest (Testing Framework for React apps)
+- Jest - Testing Framework for React apps
-- Redux Mock Store (to facilitate unit testing with Redux)
+- Redux Mock Store - to facilitate unit testing with Redux